csk99/ensai_nosql/README.md

 ## Getting Started

-1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
+1. Create a pinecone account for free [here](https://www.pinecone.io/)
-2. You can download raw data from here Raw Data is being kept [here](https://www.crcv.ucf.edu/data/UCF101/UCF101.rar) .
+2. Get the api key and environement associated to your pinecone account

-    *Choose the activities videos folders you're interested in (or everything) and put them inside the dataset folder* *Note: Be aware that the whole dataset of UCF is about 6.5Go*
+3. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).

-3. Create a virtual env in the project folder (for help see this [tutorial](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/))
+4. Create a virtual env in the project folder (for help see this [tutorial](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/))

-4. Run the following command to install the necessary packages
+5. Run the following command to install the necessary packages
 * For linux users:
 ```
 pip3 install -r requirements.txt